ridwanraji/fifteen-5/README.md

 # fifteen-5

-> A photo storage project for Rilly Visuals using firebaseand vue
+> A photo storage project for Rilly Visuals using firebas and vue

 ## Build Setup